wavefrontHQ/docs/pages/doc/alerts_robustness_increasing.md

 This query uses the `~agent.check-in` metric to verify that the agents are reporting.
 By applying a second argument to the alert query, you capture any time series that reported at least 1 value  in the last hour and that stopped reporting in the last 5 minutes.

 Examine the Wavefront System Usage dashboard for your instance for proxy monitoring examples.

+## More Info

+For more tips, see our blog post [Intelligent Alert Design: Three Simple Tips for Increasing Alert Robustness](https://www.wavefront.com/intelligent-alert-design-three-simple-tips-increasing-alert-robustness/){:target="_blank" rel="noopenner noreferrer"}